Buttons are actions that do something, not go somewhere.

 Begin with an active verb.
 Avoid the default verb “Submit”, and apply a relevant verb instead (e.g. when applying or registering for a library card, “Apply” or “Register” are the correct verbs for the action).

-Keep button text to 1 to 3 words, as few as necessary to provide clarity to the person what the action will be engaged when used.
+Keep button text to 1 to 3 words, as few as necessary to provide clarity to the person what the action will be when used.
 Refer to the links and buttons content guidelines for examples.

 Sizes and position